Mortal Kombat Annihilation: Plot

-The Earthrealm warriors learn that Raiden has sacrificed his immortality to freely fight alongside them.
+The Earthrealm warriors learn that Rayden has sacrificed his immortality to freely fight alongside them.
 Together, they infiltrate Outworld to rescue Kitana and reunite her with Sindel in hopes of restoring her soul and closing the Outworld portal to Earth.
+Liu Kang focuses on rescuing Kitana, Rayden fights a few of Shao Kahn’s raptors, and the others incapacitate Sindel.
+Liu Kang finds Kitana and rescues her after knocking Baraka into a fire pit and crushing Sheeva with Kitana's cage.

-Liu rescues Kitana while the others incapacitate Sindel.
-However, Sindel remains under Kahn's control and escapes during an ambush.
-Jade reveals herself to be a double agent sent by Kahn to disrupt the heroes' plans.
-Kahn feeds Jade to a gargoyle for her failure.
-Raiden reveals that Shao Kahn is his brother and that the former Elder God Shinnok is their father.
+The Earthrealm warriors reconvene for the ritual.
+However, Sindel remains under Kahn's control and the ritual fails.
+Jade reveals herself to be a double agent sent by Kahn to disrupt the heroes' plans, sneaking away while Sindel leaves laughing in a cyclone.
+They discuss and learn how Shao Kahn's machinations are succeeding and learn Rayden and Shao Kahn are both sons of Shinnok, a corrupt Elder God, and thus brothers.

+Kahn feeds Jade to a gargoyle for her failure despite Sindel's protests, much to Motaro's amusement.
+Rayden reveals that the former Elder God Shinnok is their father a decreed his heir would be the brother willing to destroy the other.
+Rayden admits he defeated but could not kill Kahn.
 He realizes that Shinnok is supporting Kahn.
-Raiden and the Earthrealm warriors make their way to Kahn, Sindel, and his remaining generals.
-Shinnok demands that Raiden submit to him and restore their broken family, at the expense of his mortal friends.
-Raiden refuses and is killed by an energy blast from Shao Kahn.
+Rayden and the Earthrealm warriors make their way to Kahn, Sindel, and his remaining generals.
+Shinnok demands that Rayden submit to him and restore their broken family, at the expense of his mortal friends.
+Rayden refuses and is killed by an energy blast from Shao Kahn.

 Jax, Sonya, and Kitana emerge victorious over Kahn's generals (with Jax defeating Motaro, Kitana defeating her mother, and Sonya defeating Ermac).
 Liu struggles with Kahn.
 Liu's Animality proves effective, exposing a cut to Kahn that proves he is now mortal, as a consequence of his breaking the sacred rules.
 Shinnok attempts to intervene and kill Liu on Kahn's behalf, but two of the Elder Gods arrive, having uncovered Shinnok's treachery.
 They declare that the fate of Earth shall be decided in Mortal Kombat.
 Liu defeats Kahn, and Shinnok is banished to the Netherrealm.
 Earthrealm is instantly reverted to its former state.
 With Kahn's hold over Sindel broken, she reunites with Kitana.
-Raiden is revived by the Elder Gods, who bestow upon him his father's former position.
+Rayden is revived by the Elder Gods, who bestow upon him his father's former position.
 Before departing to the immortal realm, he enjoins the Earthrealm warriors to be there for one another.
 The Earthrealm warriors return home.